 When it comes to arranging tropical flowers, follow this mantra: Less is more.

-Even on massive arrangements, using just a few elements can leave a stronger impact than combining many different types of flowers.
-For larger arrangements, use grouping technique.
+Even in massive arrangements, using just a few elements can leave a stronger impact than combining many different types of flowers; use larger flowers creating groups of smaller flowers.

 Cattleya orchid – 1 branch

 Fatsia Japonica – 2 leaves

 Aspidistra – 2 leaves

 Supplies list: flat container, 1/3 of floral foam, ¼” designer floral tape

 - Before arranging, hydrate flowers and leaves for 2 hours.